BestTimesToVisit.com Logo

 attraction

 Witness the iconic Yosemite Valley unfold before you as the first rays of sun paint El Capitan and Bridalveil Fall in warm hues.
-Arrive before dawn to secure a prime spot and feel the quiet magic of the valley awakening, a truly spiritual start to your day.
+Arrive before dawn to secure a prime spot and experience this legendary vista in quiet awe, with mist often clinging to the valley floor.

 Hike to the Top of Vernal and Nevada Falls via the Mist Trail